Why does great logo design cost more than I thought it would?

 How horrible would it be for someone to actually end up at your website or come across you somehow and be scared away by a sad logo?
 It happens all the time and even i’m guilty of choosing businesses based on their “look”.

 9. Your logo design will last you many years to come

 A great logo will last the lifetime of your business.
 Don’t think that down the road when you’re making more money with your business, you’ll put more money into a quality logo.
 That is not how you should be thinking.
 Seeing a consistent logo for years is part of how you build a brand and changing it later will cost you a lot more than just the price of the logo.
 You will have to re-do all of your marketing materials, business cards, website, and anything else that has your old branding on it.

 I’ve had quite a few projects that i’ve participated in that were simply months and months of updating marketing materials and websites with new branding.
 It is a pain for you and for me but at least I make money while doing it.

 10. I’m not just designing your logo

-It takes a lot for you to be comfortable with me and for me to be comfortable with you and know that I know what you’re about.
-That says a lot and I want to see you succeed.
+It takes a lot for you to be comfortable with us and for us to be comfortable with you and know that we understand what you’re about.
+That says a lot and we want to see you succeed.
 I would say that close to 100% of my clients return over and over because we’ve built a relationship and they trust me.
 I’ve been with many of my clients from the very start all the way through websites, newsletters, emails, business cards, etc. It is important to have a consistent feel with all of your materials and that just isn’t possible if you use a different designer for each part.

 Think about some of these things and maybe you’ll have a better idea of why a great logo designer isn’t cheap and have a little bit more respect and understanding of how and why we do what we do.
 Don’t get me wrong.
 I have clients that simply know what they want, don’t want any options, tell me the color the symbols and the exact layout and that’s all they want.
 That doesn’t cost quite as much but they also usually don’t stand the test of time.